UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 There are examples of DataCrates in the [samples] directory.

 Examples hosted on the web, as static mini-repositories with a download link:
+ NOTE: These may be unavailable betweeen on Monday 2018-05-07 and Tuesday 2018-05-08 due to maintenance.

 *  [Sample](https://data.research.uts.edu.au/examples/v0.2/sample/).
 A slightly silly simple sample datacrate.